 eBooks aren’t the only thing we give away for free – we also offer a monthly newsletter packed with feature articles, tips, tricks, and PowerShell news.
+It contains in-depth technical articles contributed by members of the community – you should definitely subscribe.

 We’re extremely fortunate to be able to offer a set of free e-books related to key PowerShell topics.
 Authored by community experts and curated by members of the community, these are updated pretty regularly – so it’s worth checking back for new editions every few months.
 If you get the TechLetter, we’ll notify you when new editions are posted.